nodejs/node/doc/api/n-api.md

 attached to the object with one owned by the addon to ensure that the object has the right type.

+If the object already has an associated type tag, this API will return `napi_invalid_arg`.

 ### napi_check_object_type_tag
 <!-- YAML
 added: REPLACEME